 Chances are, the rest of your business -- even departments outside of Marketing -- might appreciate this insight into your marketing lessons, too.
 At HubSpot, we have a popular internal wiki, which the marketing team often uses to share the results and lessons from its A/B tests with the rest of the company.
 Marketing members also regularly present at meetings in other departments to share valuable marketing insights.
 Not only is sharing these results educational to them, but it also shows them that the marketing department doesn't just sit on our butts and act on hunches.
 No sirree!
 Marketing regularly tests its tactics and acts on proven data to make its decisions.
 This is sure to boost the R-E-S-P-E-C-T of your marketing team, and it will probably even contribute to more marketing buy-in.
 And who doesn't want that?

-In what other ways can you cultivate a
+In what other ways can you cultivate a data-driven marketing team?

 Image Credit: RecycledStarDust